danReynolds/nimbostratus/README.md

 // ]
 ```

-and then later emit another value based on the server response if it has any new data, such as if another field had been added to the document on the server since we last queried for it:
+and then later emit another value based on the server response if it differs from the initial cached response, such as if another field had been added to the document on the server since we last queried for it:

 ```dart
 // [